 Museum is closed

-Reduced ticket 5,00 € (students, senior citizens over 65 years, conscripts and groups more than 10 persons)
+Reduced ticket 5,50 € (students, pensioners, unemployed, conscripts and groups more than 10 persons)

 Free entry for those under 7